gfranko/amdclean/README.md

 __How would I expose one or more modules as a global window property?__

 - You can use the `globalModules` option to list all of the modules that you would like to expose as a `window` property

-__I am having a scope problem with all of the local module variables.
-What can I do?__

-- You can use the `globalObject` option to store all of your modules in a single global object that uses the top-most function scope.
-You can even name that global object whatever you prefer by using the `globalObjectName` option.

 ## License